skhanal5/rag-refapp/README.md

 ## Local Development

 ### OpenSearch
 Make sure the OpenSearch nodes and dashboard are up and running before using this command.
-Take a look at [instructions](rag_refapp/api/opensearch/README.md) for setting up OpenSearch locally.
+Take a look at [instructions](app/api/opensearch/README.md) for setting up OpenSearch locally.

 ### Running Application with Docker
 Run `docker compose up` at the root level.

 ### Running Application
-Use `poetry run python -m rag_refapp.main` to run using Poetry.
+Use `poetry run python -m app.main` to run using Poetry.

 ### Postman
 In *~/postman~, there is a Postman collection containing all the working endpoints of this application that you can use